-- Procedures to avoid an informal undocumented change process; - Documentation of all proposed changes and approval/disapproval; - Evaluation of the impact of each change to contracting objectives, deliverables, schedule, cost, overhead, work-in-progress, completed work, standards, and acceptance criteria; - Planning for requests and approvals of draws against any contingency allowance; - Single point of contact for recommendation and authorization of all changes; - Formal, written approval of all changes prior to contract amendment.
-See attached SSG Procedure for Renewals, Amendments, & Contract Close-out APPENDIX 20. - Monitoring of the HSP; and - Notification of contract amendment.
+- Procedures to avoid an informal undocumented change process; - Documentation of all proposed changes and approval/disapproval; - Evaluation of the impact of each change to contracting objectives, deliverables, schedule, cost, overhead, work-in-progress, completed work, standards, and acceptance criteria; - Planning for requests and approvals of draws against any contingency allowance; - Single point of contact for recommendation and authorization of all changes; - Formal, written approval of all changes prior to contract amendment. - Monitoring of the HSP; and - Notification of contract amendment.